Particular/docs.particular.net/samples/encryption/basic-encryption/sample.md

 ### How is encryption configured.

 Open either one of the `Program.cs`.
-You will notice the line
+Notice the line

 snippet:enableEncryption